Son of the Bride: Plot

-Rafael Belvedere's (Ricardo Darín) mother Norma (Norma Aleandro) suffers from Alzheimer's disease and he has not seen her in a year.
+Rafael Belvedere's (Ricardo Darín) mother Norma (Norma Aleandro) has Alzheimer's disease and he has not seen her in a year.
 Rafael sees his father Nino (Héctor Alterio) frequently but his friends rarely.
 He's fielding offers to sell the restaurant he runs in Buenos Aires, but changes his mind because it was started by his mother and father and has been in the family for years.
 His childhood friend Juan Carlos (Eduardo Blanco), who he has not seen for twenty years, drops by the restaurant and renews their old friendship, demonstrating the fact that he has become an actor.

 One day, Rafael suffers a heart attack and, as he recovers in the intensive care unit, he is forced to reevaluate his life and determine his priorities.
 He now wants to sell the restaurant and move to southern Mexico and raise horses.
 At the same time his father wants to remarry his wife because they were never married in the Catholic Church and she always wanted a church wedding.
 Rafael is opposed to the renewal of vows because his ailing mother will not be able to be much of a participant, due to her Alzheimer's.
 As part of his new life, he tells his much-younger girlfriend Nati that he wants some space and some freedom.
 At first she is hurt and tells him that he is no Albert Einstein, Bill Gates, or even Dick Watson (Rafael is puzzled about the identity of Dick Watson, and it becomes a running joke.
 The end credits make clear that it refers to a character in a porno film).
 Although Rafael tries to get her to understand his perspective, she breaks off their relationship.
 Rafael tries to deal with his struggles with this relationships and the fact that the Church cannot remarry them due to canonical law, and he ends up selling the restaurant and having Juan Carlos act the role of a priest at his parents' second wedding.

 The film ends after the wedding, with Rafael opening a new restaurant—the down-on-its-luck location across the street from the old Belvedere—and apologizing to Nati; she joyously forgives him.
 Juan Carlos takes a strong interest in Rafael's ex-wife and is shown pulling up a chair, inserting himself between her and her boyfriend, and chatting animatedly.